lude-bri/libft_42_LP/README.md

 In C programming, preprocessing is the first step in the compilation of a C code.
 It occurs before the tokenization step.
 One of the important functions of a preprocessor is to include the header files that contain the library functions used in the program.
 The preprocessor in C also defines the constants and expands the macros.[(see more)](https://www.tutorialspoint.com/cprogramming/c_preprocessors.htm)

+> [!IMPORTANT]
 > A Macro in C is essentially a piece of code or a value that is associated with an identifier.
 This identifier, known as the macro name, is defined using the #define preprocessor directive

+## <a name="#index-2-1"> 2.1.
+Preprocessor Directives in C </a>

 The preprocessor statements in C are called directives.
 A preprocessor section of the program always appears at the top of the C code.
 Each preprocessor statement starts with the hash (#) symbol.

-## <a name="#index-2-1"> 2.1.
-Preprocessor Directives in C </a>

 The following [table](https://www.tutorialspoint.com/cprogramming/c_preprocessors.htm) lists down all the important preprocessor directives